Teechain: A Secure Payment Network with Asynchronous Blockchain Access: Introduction

-We implement \sys using Intel's SGX TEEs~\cite{linux-sgx-sdk-dev-reference} and deploy it on the Bitcoin network.\footnote{An alpha release of \sys can be found at: \emph{redacted for anonymity}} In addition to supporting asynchronous blockchain access, \sys performs significantly better than existing solutions: channel establishment takes seconds, as opposed to minutes or hours with previous solutions~\cite{decker2015duplex, poon2016bitcoin}.
-Compared to the Lightning Network~\cite{lightning2017source}, \sys with two replicas achieves at least 33$\times$ higher transaction throughput with similar latencies, while placing fewer transactions on the underlying blockchain.
+We implement \sys using Intel's SGX TEEs~\cite{linux-sgx-sdk-dev-reference} and deploy it on Bitcoin.\footnote{An initial release of \sys can be found at: \href{https://teechain.network}{https://teechain.network}.} \sys achieves substantially higher throughput due to its more efficient off-chain payment protocol between treasuries: compared to the Lightning Network~\cite{lightning2017source}, \sys handles 33$\times$--145$\times$ more payment transactions depending on the size of committee chains.
+Channel establishment takes seconds, as opposed to minutes or hours~\cite{decker2015duplex, poon2016bitcoin}. \sys also reduces the number of transactions stored on the blockchain by at least~25\% compared to the Lightning Network.